Musicians perceive music differently, due in part to their specific musical training and ability to detect frequency changes better.1

-Selecting the right hearing aid is crucial for you as a musician who want to preserve sound quality while also protecting their hearing from any additional noise-induced hearing loss.
+Selecting the right hearing aid is crucial for you as a musician who want to preserve sound quality while also protecting your hearing from any additional noise-induced hearing loss.

 The most important features to consider include: